richhowley/NMEAtoGPX/README.md

 Since my receiver uses a SiRFstarIII chipset I called the program sirf2earth.
 It should work with data from any reciever, though, since it only pays attention to standard NMEA sentences, not any manufacturer specific propietary sentences.

 The image below is a screen grab of Google Earth.
 The blue lines display data from a GPS logger recording.
+The files corresponing to this image are in the samples folder.
+Take a look at the TXT file to see what the raw GPS data looks like, download the GPX file and open it in Google Earth to get the full experience.

 ![gps](https://cloud.githubusercontent.com/assets/318132/26525797/bdbd986c-4330-11e7-8a44-f430d8ed47f6.jpg)